Azurion7/PopcornTime/README.md

 # PopcornTime
 A movie recommendation system which provides popularity and interest based suggestions.
+Movies data was obtained from Movielens dataset.

-# Technologies Used
+## Technologies Used
 Django - For setting up the webserver.
 Flask - For hosting the movie recommender service which was interfaced with the Webserver.